Shopify/ghostferry/docs/source/copydbinprod.rst

 Before you start, you need to know if you can even use Ghostferry.
 Some points to consider about this are:

-- Ghostferry on its own does not enable 0 downtime moves.
+- Ghostferry on its own does not enable zero downtime moves.
 The downtime for the app will be minimal compared to other methods but still non-zero.

   - Figure out how much downtime you are willing to tolerate.
 Using Ghostferry,